ccoutant/dwarf-locations/025-multiloc-storage.md

 multi-location.

 This is a simple, yet powerful and fundamental change.
-With this, everywhere in the spec that refers to locations, automatically and transparently works in the multi-location case too.
+With this, everywhere in the spec that refers to locations, including DWARF expression operations, automatically and transparently works in the multi-location case too without any special casing.
 For example, a `DW_OP_deref` on a multiloc location works just like with other locations, it simply reads bytes from it, using the rules for multiloc storage.
-For an object that happens to be live at multiple places, `DW_OP_push_object_location` simply pushes a multiloc location.
+For an object that happens to be live at multiple places, `DW_OP_push_object_location` can now push a multiloc location, so that a location expression that returns a location based on `DW_OP_push_object_location` returns a multiloc to the consumer, in case the consumer/user wants to write to it, which should update all locations.
 Et cetera.

 Multiloc storage and composite storage become naturally recursively composable.
 I.e.: